Set this page to

 Responsible management that leaves sufficient freedom for creativity is based on trust in employees’ ability to do their job and their sense of personal responsibility.
 That’s the core of the ownership culture that Siemens has kept in mind since its founding.
 After all, it’s the employees whose products and work sustainably consolidate customers’ and society’s trust in the company.
 That was already important to the company’s founder.
 And it’s reflected in a large number of social policy measures that are still in existence and that employees can rely on.

 Striking a balance between ecological, economic and social objectives is a guideline of Siemens’ sustainability strategy.
-It aims to use innovative products and solutions to improve the company’s own environmental balance and that of its customers, in ecological terms; to build on long-term value added through innovative products and solutions, in economic terms; and to commit to the well-being of the company’s employees and environs, in social terms.
+It aims to use innovative products and solutions to improve the company’s own environmental balance and that of its customers, in ecological terms.
+It builds on long-term value added through innovative products and solutions, in economic terms.
+And in social terms it commits to the well-being of the company’s employees and environs.
 Principles of environmental protection are equally mandatory for both employees and suppliers.

 One way in which Siemens shows how seriously it takes its sense of responsibility is that in 2001, it joined the United Nations Global Compact, the world’s largest and most important initiative for responsible corporate management.
 On the basis of its 10 universal principles on human rights, labor standards, environmental protection and corruption prevention, the Global Compact pursues the vision of a sustainable global economy for the benefit of all people, societies and markets.